raymondlouie/MPF-BML/README.md

 Sohl-Dickstein J, Battaglino P, DeWeese MR (2009) Minimum Probability Flow learning.
 Proc 28th ICML 107(Ml):12.

-##### Usage
+##### Example usage

 `J_MPF = MPF_run(msa_bin_unique,weight_seq_unique,num_mutants_combine_array,phi_opt,options_MPF);`

-where the inputs are:
+where the inputs are as described in "Intermediate step: helper variables" above, with the exception of:

-msa_bin_unique  - a binary potts extension of the original MSA (which is produced by the provided function `binMatAfterComb`)

-weight_seq_unique  -  the weighting of each sequence in msa_bin_unique (which is produced by the provided function `binMatAfterComb`)

-num_mutants_combine_array  -  the number of mutants at each residue after mutant combining (which is produced by the provided function `binMatAfterComb`)

-phi_opt  - the mutant combining factor obtained from step 1.
-This can be manually set by the user, though this should also be manually set in the `binMatAfterComb` function.

-options_MPF - an options struct file which controls various paramters of the algorithm.
+`options_MPF` - This is an options struct file which controls various paramters of the algorithm.
 The most relevant parameters to tune are the regularization parameters, which can be manually set, e.g., by

 ```
 options_MPF.lambda_J = 0.01; % L1 regularization parameter for the couplings
 options_MPF.gamma_J = 0.02; % L2 regularization parameter for the couplings
 ```

+More details can be found in "Troubleshooting" below.

 The output is fields/couplings matrix.
 Note that the non-diagonal elements are a factor of 1/2 the true couplings, thus the energy of sequence `x` can be calculated as